Tennessee clinches bowl berth, beats Missouri 24-20

 “When you play against these guys, the different looks they give you, you’re going to have to check at the line of scrimmage, and he absolutely gives us the best chance to do that,” Tennessee coach Jeremy Pruitt said.
 “And, hey, we’ve got confidence in him.
 He’s got everything you need to be a good quarterback, and tonight was far and away his best game.”

+Tennessee had three players with more than 100 receiving yards, a program first.
 Josh Palmer had six receptions for 124 yards.
-Jauan Jennings added five catches for 115 yards and a touchdown, and Martez Callaway had six catches for 110 yards and a touchdown.
+Jauan Jennings added five catches for 115 yards and a touchdown, and Marquez Callaway had six catches for 110 yards and a touchdown.

-When Tucker McCann made a 30-yard field goal to cap Missouri’s first drive, it was the first time the Tigers have led in a game since an Oct.
-12 victory over Mississippi.
-Kelly Bryant completed a 7-yard touchdown pass to Tyler Badie in the second quarter for the Tigers’ first TD in 32 drives.
+Missouri’s Kelly Bryant completed 16 of 28 passes for 166 yards and a touchdown.
+Running back Tyler Badie had two touchdown catches, including one from wide receiver Micah Wilson on a trick play.

-“They battled, they competed, they fought and we came up short,” Missouri coach Barry Odom said.
+“They battled, they competed, they fought, and we came up short,” Missouri coach Barry Odom said.
 “And I hate it that it resulted in a loss.”

-Tennessee took a 14-10 lead late in the second quarter on a drive in which it made four third-down conversions and was capped by Guarantano’s 16-yard touchdown pass to Jennings, who broke three tackles to get into the end zone.

-The Volunteers took over on their own 24 with 38 seconds left in the half, and Guarantano moved them crisply down the field to set up Brent Cimaglia’s 27-yard field goal as time expired to give Tennessee a 17-10 halftime lead.
+The Tigers cut Tennessee’s lead to 24-20 with Tucker McCann’s second field goal with 4:02 left.
+But the Volunteers defense, led by Daniel Bituli’s 12 tackles and a sack, stopped Missouri on its final drive.

 BIG PICTURE